The Alastair Rushworth Memorial Essay Prize, promoted by the Incorporated Society of Organ Builders and funded by the Rushworth Foundation.

 The Prize has been established in memory of Alastair Rushworth, as the 5th generation of Liverpool based pipe organ builders of his family who traded as Rushworth & Dreaper Limited, in recognition of his contribution to organ building and the ISOB.

 Essays of between 2,000 and 2,500 words must be submitted to the Secretary at the ISOB by email (typed and in double spacing) by 31st January 2018.
-Entries must be written by an individual who is not over 30 years of age on the final date for submissions and only one essay may be submitted in any year by an individual.
+Entries must be written by an individual with no age restrictions and need not be an Organ Builder, i.e could be a student or a musician and only one essay may be submitted in any year by an individual.
 Essays submitted must be original work by the author.
 Photographs and other illustrations may be included, if desired.
 Style and presentation will be taken into account, as well as content.

 The topic for an essay is the choice of the essay writer with the subject relating directly to pipe organ building or a pipe organ builder, with a view to adding to the knowledge of organ building practice.
 Guidance may be sought on the appropriateness of the subject for an essay.
 Essays must be researched based with bibliography and, if desired to give sources, limited footnotes (or endnotes).
 Bibliography and footnotes (or endnotes) are not included in the total word count limit (within reason).
 Subjects might include the description of an organ, its specification and particular features from a design and building perspective, aspects of the development of organ building more generally or the history of an organ building business.

 - Essays submitted will be considered and judged by a committee appointed by the Council of the ISOB and, if practical, a member of the Rushworth family representing the Rushworth Foundation.
 Judging will be at the discretion of the judging panel whose decision will be final with no right of appeal.
 The panel may decide that there is no winner if, in their judgement, the standard of the entries does not merit this.